Fourteenth Sunday after Pentecost

 Adult and Elementary

-Victoria Hoppes is the Camp Director at Waycross Camp and Conference Center and the Youth Ministry Coordinator for the Episcopal Diocese of Indianapolis.
+Victoria Hoppes is the Director of Youth and Children's Ministries at Resurrection Lutheran Church in Indianapolis, Indiana.
 She has ministry experience with youth, family, and camping programs at both the parish and diocesan levels.
 She holds degrees from Texas Lutheran University and Luther Seminary.
 She also holds a certificate in Youth and Family Ministry from Forma’s certificate program.
-You can follow Victoria on her website, www.ministryincontext.com, or on social media (@vlhoppes).
+You can follow Victoria on social media (@vlhoppes).

 Read: Luke 15:1-10